 Special events add fun and festivities to seasonal calendars.
 Palisade Peach Festival in August highlights the peak of the peach season with a pancake breakfast, parade, recipe contest, music, and of course a peach eating contest.
 The third weekend in September, Palisade's Riverbend Park fills to the brim for the Colorado Mountain Winefest.
 Winetastings, chef demonstrations, bike tour, live jazz, and grape stomp keep celebrants busy.
-Cross Orchards Historic Site salutes the area's early fruit growers during the annual Chatauqua.
+Cross Orchards Historic Site salutes the area's early fruit growers during the annual Chautauqua.

-Cherries, peaches, apples, salsas, jams, and wines - the flavors of Colorado's Grand Valley linger long after each visit.
+Cherries, peaches, apples, salsas, jams, and wines - the flavors of Grand Junction linger long after each visit.